Forgot password

 Can Liquid do it again?
 Photo by Colin Young-Wolff via Riot Games

-LCS’ second split of 2024 has had a resounding change in format, with much-requested best-of-three matches returning to North American competitive League.
-The eight LCS squads will play a full round-robin best-of-three season, guaranteeing each team a minimum of 14 matches to secure a top-six spot.
+LCS’ second split of 2024 had a resounding change in format, with the much-requested best-of-three matches returning to North American competitive League.
+The eight LCS squads played a full round-robin best-of-three season, which guaranteed each team would play at least 14 matches to secure a top-six spot.

-Those who survive the seven weeks of competition and make the top six will proceed to the LCS Championship (also featuring a new format), where three will book their tickets to Europe for Worlds 2024.
+Those who survived the seven weeks of competition and made the top six then proceed to the LCS Championship (which is also featuring a new format), where three will then book their tickets to Europe for Worlds 2024.

 LCS Summer Split 2024 schedule, results, and standings